 - General health

 Kids are generally fit and healthy, but did you know that mouth breathers are more likely to have teeth problems.
-Breathing thru the mouth dries it out, and lack of saliva can lead to increase in decay risk.
+Breathing through the mouth dries it out, and lack of saliva leads to higher likelihood of getting holes.
 This is due to the diminishing acid buffer effect of saliva.
 In some studies, it’s shown that long term breathing via the mouth may lead to malocclusion (bad bite).

 Medication for chronic conditions such as asthma, including Ventolin, can have an impact on your child’s teeth.
 Long-term use also diminishes the acid buffering effect of saliva, thereby increasing risk of getting decay.

 If a baby tooth is removed due to decay or infection, with the permanent tooth still far away from eruption, we might need to construct a space maintainer.
-The space maintainer, as the name suggests, maintains the space where the baby should’ve been to allow room for the replacement adult tooth.
-Otherwise, a gap left unoccupied, can lead to movement and crowding of the adult teeth.
+The space maintainer, as the name suggests, maintains the space where the baby tooth should’ve been to allow room for the replacement adult tooth.
+A gap left unoccupied, can lead to movement and crowding of the adult teeth.